-The senior matron, Mrs J M Park, is a qualified State Registered Nurse.
-The School Doctor makes regular weekly visits and any medical treatment is arranged by Mrs Park in consultation with him and with a girl's parents.
+The school nurse, Mrs A. Whitehead, is a qualified State Registered Nurse.
+The School Doctor makes regular weekly visits and any medical treatment is arranged by Mrs Whitehead in consultation with him and with a girl's parents.
 Should any girl become ill or injure herself, she will be cared for by the matrons in the sick bay and the School Doctor will attend if required.

 Most girls are admitted in September but it is not uncommon for girls to enter at other times subject to the availability of places.